jumper149/blugon/README.md

 blugon is a simple and fast Blue Light Filter, that is highly configurable and provides a command line interface.
 The program can be run just once or as a daemon (manually or via systemd).
-There are several different backends available.
+There are several different backends available. blugon calculates the screen color from your local time and configuration.

 ![blugon-comparison](https://github.com/jumper149/data/blob/master/blugon/comp.png?raw=true)
 ![blugon-simulation](https://github.com/jumper149/data/blob/master/blugon/sim.gif?raw=true)

 ## Usage
-You can start blugon from the command line with `blugon`.
+You can start blugon from the command line:

+    blugon

-To run it in the background just use `(blugon&)` and stop it with `killall blugon`.
+To run it in the background just use:

+    (blugon&)         # to start
+    killall blugon    # to stop

 To run blugon with systemd you can enable the service as user:

     systemctl --user enable blugon.service

+You can use the current-mode to manually control color temperature (with keybinds for example):

+    blugon -setcurrent="+600"    # more blue
+    blugon -setcurrent="-600"    # more red

 Append the following piece of code to your `~/.bashrc` to run blugon when you log into your TTY: